chr15m/motionless/README.md

 # Use

 There is a minimal working example in the [example](./example) folder.
+You can use the `live-reload` package (`npm i live-reload`) to serve your build directory while you build your static site.

-Here are some other recipes for doing common static site tasks:
+The following are some recipes for doing common static site tasks.

-In this example we load an HTML file and a markdown file and replace the `<main>` element with a rendered version of the markdown.
+In this first example we load an HTML file and a markdown file and replace the `<main>` element with a rendered version of the markdown.

 ```javascript
 const m = require('motionless');